Straw cut guide

 The Paravalve lid may be cleaned in the top rack of the dishwasher; we recommend leaving the spout fully open while cleaning.
-Be sure not to loose the O-ring seal that goes inside the lid, as this can come loose with the agitation of the dishwasher.
-You can clean the straw in warm soapy water using the included straw cleaning brush.
+Be sure not to lose the O-ring seal that goes inside the lid, as this can come loose with the agitation of the dishwasher.
+You can also clean the straw in warm soapy water using the included straw cleaning brush.
 Due to the wide unobstructed design of the spout, the cleaning brush can also clean the spout.

-If there is difficulty sucking water up the straw, The most likely cause is that your straw is too long and pressing against the bottle of the bottle.
+If there is difficulty sucking water up the straw, the most likely cause is that your straw is too long and pressing against the bottom of the bottle.
 To check this, loosen the lid so it rests loosely on top the bottle and see if you can now drink easily.
 If so, your straw is too long - trim it and try again.
-This problem can also occur if there is a tea bag or other firm objects at the bottle of the bottle or stuck in the straw.
-If the problem persists, contact customer service.
+This problem can also occur if there is a tea bag or other firm objects at the bottom of the bottle or stuck in the straw.
+If the problem persists, please contact customer service.

 If you are getting water shooting out the spout when you open it, then the bottle contents are pressurized due to heat or carbonation.
 Try slowly opening the spout half way to the vent position, which is mid way between the open and closed position.
 It will only take 1 or 2 seconds to release any built up pressure.
 Once the pressure has released, you can open the spout without getting soaked and drink normally.

 If you have any other problems, please contact us at email@example.com; we are here to help.